haydenwalker980/dtel/docs/Payment.md

 Votes to bots.onDiscord.xyz will not be counted as they don't have an API for votes.

+**LIMITED TIME OFFER!!!** The user with the highest number of votes given to us in a week will receive 1 month of [VIP](./VIP%20Number/) for free!
+See [support server](https://discord.gg/RN7pxrB) for details.
+Ends February 2nd, 2020.

 ### I'm a developer and I want DiscordTel to accept payments from my bot!
 DiscordTel no longer set up individual integrations.
 Please consider [integrating with Discoin](http://discoin.gitbook.io/).